HL7/fhir-radiation-dose-summary-ig/input/pagecontent/archi.md

 The RDSP actor can implement the following CapabilityStatement: [RDSP capability statement](CapabilityStatement-RDSP.html).

+The RDSP actor SHALL follow the different security considerations mentionned in [security](archi.html#security-consideration) section.
+Sharing PHI SHALL follow the security regulations followed by the deploying facility.

 #### FHIR Server
 The FHIR Server has two functions:
 1. Provide the diagnostic procedure context to both the Radiation Dose Summary Producer and Consumer actors